Genetic Disorders Directory

 Genetic disorders are diseases that are caused by abnormal DNA or mutations.
 These abnomalities can be small changes to a single gene or be much more complex and affect a chromosome or an entire group of chromosomes.
 Genetic disorders cause a long list of diseases from cystic fibrosis to being more suseptable to various types of cancers.
 Find out more about various genetic disorders with articles, news and more.

-Unusual Cancers of Childhood Treatment (PDQ®): Treatment - Patient Information [NCI]-Unusual Cancers of the Head and Neck
+Unusual Cancers of Childhood Treatment (PDQ®): Treatment - Health Professional Information [NCI]-Other Rare Childhood Cancers

-Unusual Cancers of Childhood Treatment (PDQ®): Treatment - Patient Information [NCI]-Unusual Cancers of the Abdomen
+Unusual Cancers of Childhood Treatment (PDQ®): Treatment - Health Professional Information [NCI]-Head and Neck Cancers

 Are You Destined to Get Your Parents' Illnesses?

 With conditions like cancer, Alzheimer's, diabetes, and heart disease, your genes aren't always destiny.
 You can likely overcome your heredity and stay disease-free by making smarter health decisions.

 Battling a rare genetic disorder called pseudoxanthoma elasticum, or PXE.

 Knowing your family's health history can help you avoid health problems yourself.

 Learn more about the field of genetics and the future possibility of targeting certain genes to slow the aging process.

 Courtesy of Paul Traughber, M.D., Boise, Idaho.Figure 1 is an X - ray of a child's normal hipbone and a broken (fractured) hipbone from poor blood flow because of Legg - Calve - Perthes disease (LCPD).
 Figure 2 is an MRI of a child's normal hipbone with fat in the growth center and an abnormal hipbone where the fat has been lost because of LCPD. ...